- Backed by the best

 Personal auto vs. commercial auto vs. hired and non-owned

-Whether it’s general and professional liability or auto insurance, every policy has specific purposes.
+Whether it’s general liability coverage, professional liability insurance, or auto insurance, every policy has specific purposes.
 As a result, some people may need to get all three types of insurance in order to cover their bases.
 That said, we can speak generally:

 While driving your vehicle for personal uses (outside of work), you are required to protect your car with a personal auto insurance policy.
 And it may be wise to tack on additional coverage like collision and comprehensive.